Brainspotting

 In a Brainspotting session, I guide you with prompts to notice what arises in your body and mind.
 I may ask you how activated you feel, using a scale of 0 to 10.
 You can talk about what’s coming up as much or as little as you like, and silence is completely okay.
 I may also invite you to play bilateral sounds through your headphones to support your brain in integrating the experience.

 It’s designed to help your brain and body release trauma and rewire it in healthy ways, with a therapist present to fully support you in the moment.
-As we practice Brainspotting, you may experience waves of emotions, bodily sensations or shifts in breathing and muscle tension — all of which are normal as your nervous system processes and heals.
+As we practice Brainspotting, you may experience waves of emotions, bodily sensations or shifts in breathing and muscle tension, images and old memories — all of which are normal as your nervous system processes and heals.